 According to the NHS (2020) ‘Smoking is the biggest cause of preventable deaths in England, accounting for nearly 80,000 deaths each year.
 One in two smokers will die from a smoking-related disease.’

-By reducing your consumption of cigarettes, and eventually quitting of course, you will significantly reduce your susceptibility of the plethora of smoking-related diseases.
+By reducing your consumption of cigarettes, and eventually quitting, of course, you will significantly reduce your susceptibility to the plethora of smoking-related diseases.

 Diseases associated with smoking

 Cancer of the: mouth, throat, oesophagus, stomach, digestive tract and brain

 Smoking has also been shown to adversely impact infertility and reproduction – men who smoke tend to have lower sperm counts – and blood circulation – men who smoke tend to experience fewer erections.